During snowy and icy weather, we prioritise:

 - clearing routes for buses and emergency vehicles

 - maintaining access to hospitals, schools and main roads

-Our resources are limited so we are unable to provide clearance of snow on every pavement or road in Poole.
+Our resources are limited so we cannot clear ice and snow on every pavement or road in Poole.

 - familiarise yourself with local gritting routes